juliekohl/esparta-test/README.md

 Then comes the catch: the description of the exercise asks for the return of an integer.
 But if all values are duplicated, the return is null.
 What if there is over one single value?
 The return must contain all these values in an array.
 In other words, we have three types of return: null, number and array.

 So we save all these values in an array and return them according to the "gotcha" above.
-In the example, the function's return is 1.
+In the example, the function's return is `1`.

 That's it!

+### Distinct

+This function must return all unique values in an array.

+Since I already had this function `getUnique()` from the Logic Test Array, I just copied and pasted that on Distinct Challenge.
+So the solution filters the array according to this conditional and it must return its length.

+Most of the heavy lifting here is done by the `Array.prototype.filter()` function.
+It creates a new array with all elements that pass the test implemented by the provided function.

+So in an example like `const array = [1, 2, 2, 2]` the `solution()` will return `1` because there is only one value, the number 1, that is unique.

+I added tests from -1000000 to 1000000.

+### Euclidean

+I tried to solve this challenge but I couldn't go so far.

-## Distinct
+## Need something else?

+If you have questions or suggestions please let me know!

+I hope this was easy to understand and I'd like start working with you!

+Best,
+Juliana